 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 The Threat and Safeguard Matrix or (TaSM) is an action oriented view to safeguard and enable the business created by Ross Young.
 Simply put if Cyber is in the business of Revenue Protection, then we need to have a defense in depth plan to combat the biggest threats to our companies.
-This matrix allows a company to overlay its major threats with the NIST Cyber Security Functions (Identify, Protect, Detect, Respond, & Recover) to build a security plan.
+This matrix allows a company to overlay their major threats with the NIST Cyber Security Functions (Identify, Protect, Detect, Respond, & Recover) to build a robust security plan.
 Organizations that perform this activity will gain a better understanding of how to protect their company as they fill in safeguards that mitigate important threats.
 Remember the devil is in the details, hence why we chose a TaSManian Devil as the project logo.

 Example: If you were to look across the information security industry, then you would notice that the largest threats to companies often involve things like the following: Web Application Attacks, Phishing, 3rd Party Data Loss, Supply Chain Attacks, or Denial of Service.
 Please note you can add others to the matrix like Insider Threat or anything unique to your environment.

 Here’s one way you might build a defense in depth plan to mitigate these threats for your company.